Skip to main content

 K Area Cleanup

-This is the seventh of Hanford's nine reactors cocooned.
+This was the seventh of Hanford's nine reactors to be cocooned.
 The 100 K Area is the last reactor area in Hanford's Columbia River corridor where cleanup is still progressing.

 324 Building Remediation